SJR State holds radiology pinning ceremony

 St. Johns River State College faculty, administration and staff recently held a pinning ceremony to honor Radiologic Technology students.
 The students were each presented with a special pin during the ceremony before family and friends, recognizing their accomplishments and hard work in completing the program and becoming eligible to join the profession of radiologic technologists.

 Radiologic Technology Program Director Ingrid Wright congratulated the class on their outstanding academic and clinical achievements and for completing the program with considerable compassion and commitment.
 “These students have completed 77 credit hours of coursework, over 1,500 hours of clinical experience at our partner hospitals and imaging centers, and it seems like millions of hours studying for a multitude of exams,” Wright said.
-She also congratulated the students for earning outstanding scores on their clinical evaluations for patient care.

 The Associate in Science degree program prepares students for careers as radiologic technologists.
 Graduates will be eligible to take the National Certification Examination administered by the American Registry of Radiologic Technologists.
 ARRT certification is recognized throughout the country, and successful completion of the exam allows students to become licensed by the State of Florida to practice radiography.